fmadio/public/container/centos7/README.md

 ## Process Filtered Live Capture

 In addition to Live data capture, filtering of the data before it gets sent to the Container is possible using standard BPF filters.
-The following example output sends ARP requests to the container.
+The following example output uses the BPF filter "arp"  to filter and only send ARP requests to the container.

 **Execute FMADIO Host**